JoolsHattey/webprog-coursework/README.md

 clipboard.

 ### Export Responses as Google Sheet
-You can export the responses for a quiz either as a JSON file directly donwloaded or you can choose to create a Google Sheet which is exported to your Google Drive.
+You can export the responses for a quiz either as a CSV file directly donwloaded or you can choose to create a Google Sheet which is exported to your Google Drive.
 Clicking export to Google Sheets will request login scopes to access the API (requested scopes are not able to access any files not created by this app), this will then send the auth code to the server